You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 Proteins are produced from genes, so to build the transcription mechanism we first have to run the transcription mechanism …

-There’s also splicing to consider.
-DNA is translated into RNA but that RNA isn’t in it’s final form, first it needs to be spliced.
+There’s also splicing and translation to consider.
+DNA is transcribed into RNA but that RNA isn’t in it’s final form, first it needs to be spliced.
 This is done by, yep, more ncRNA and more proteins.
+So RNA is self-modifying code, and one piece of RNA can affect the way another piece is expressed, the proteins it produces.

 The mapping from RNA to protein is done by transfer RNA (tRNA).
 Groups of three bases called codons correspond to different tRNAs which each bring an amino acid molecule to add onto the protein.